graalvm/graalvm-demos/native-image-configure-examples/README.md

     $JAVA_HOME/bin/native-image --server-shutdown
     ```

-Loading application configuration during the image build can speed up application startup.
-See [Class Initialization at Image Build Time](https://www.graalvm.org/dev/reference-manual/native-image/optimizations-and-performance/ClassInitialization/) to learn more.
+Loading application configuration at executable build time can speed up application startup.
+See [Build-Time Initialization](https://www.graalvm.org/dev/reference-manual/native-image/optimizations-and-performance/ClassInitialization/) to learn more.

-To read more about classes initialization topic, check this publication [Initialize Once, Start Fast: Application Initializationat Build Time](http://www.christianwimmer.at/Publications/Wimmer19a/Wimmer19a.pdf).
+To read more about the topic of class initialization, see [Initialize Once, Start Fast: Application Initialization at Build Time](http://www.christianwimmer.at/Publications/Wimmer19a/Wimmer19a.pdf).